acarrillo3/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Explain benefit(s) using `client-side routing`?

 > Answer:
+the route is handled internally by the JavaScript that is loaded on the page.
+So that when user clicks on a link, the URL changes but the request to the server is prevented.
+This means less data is processed, because routing betwing sites its faster(in other words, smoother transitions and animations)
 ## Project Set Up

 Follow these steps to set up and work on your project: